 He has taught me volumes.
 Over the last few years, I have learned so much about what I didn’t know I didn’t know.
 I also realized that I was not alone.
 I am now amazed at how little my fellow Mainers are aware of our African American history.
 So many do not even realize it existed at all!
 Nor do many of us grasp how even our non-slave-owner Founding Fathers were complicit in the horrors of the Middle Passage.

-Prince was actually very typical of the slaves in Maine in the 18th Century.
-He was born, probably in Guinea, Africa sometime in the early 1730’s.
-At some point as a young child, he was kidnapped and transported to Antigua in the Caribbean, one of the major ports for incoming enslaved captives.
+Prince was actually very typical of those enslaved in Maine in the 18th century.
+He was born, probably in Guinea, West Africa, sometime in the early 1730s.
+At some point as a young child, he was kidnapped and transported to Antigua in the Caribbean, one of the major ports for incoming captives.
 When he was about 12 years old, William McLellan of Gorham, Maine (a long-ago great uncle of mine) purchased him.